Agleason1/Global-Vaccination-and-Disease-Incidence--Cattle-Pigs-Poultry/README.md

 If you use this codebase, please cite the accompanying manuscript:

-> *Global Vaccination Coverage and Disease Incidence in Cattle, Pigs, and Poultry* — Gleason A, Impalli I, Sheen J, Cabezas A, Grenfell BT, Levin SA, Van Boeckel TP, Laxminarayan R. 2025.
+> *Global Vaccination Coverage and Disease Incidence in Cattle, Pigs, and Poultry* — Gleason A, Impalli I, Sheen J, Cabezas Murillo A, Grenfell BT, Levin SA, Van Boeckel TP, Laxminarayan R. 2025.